Mid-Back Exercises: Key Takeaways

 With the premium version of the 1st Phorm App, you'll even get your own advisor!
 This is a Certified Personal Trainer & Nutrition Coach you can message 24/7.
 They'll help you make adjustments, answer your questions, and even hold you accountable when you need it most!

 Download the 1st Phorm App today, and see what the hype is about.
-I promise if you meet us halfway, we’ll do everything we can to help you earn amazing results!
+I promise that if you meet us halfway, we’ll do everything we can to help you earn amazing results!

-If you have any questions in the meantime, don't hesitate to reach out.
+If you have any additional questions or need any help in the meantime, don't hesitate to reach out to us.
 We have a full team of NASM Certified Personal Trainers and Nutrition Coaches right here in St. Louis, Missouri.
-Just give us a call at 1-800-409-9732 or send us an email at CustomerService@1stPhorm.com any day from 6 AM to 10 PM Central.
-We'll be more than happy to help in any way we can!

 References: